ARARE-pool/NFT-Script/README.md

 ./sign.sh
 ```

+## More info
+the script is semi-auto, it need you to be involved in the order of executing, folders name, delete duplicate files ect..
+If you already executed `policy.sh` it will auto create a policy folder. if you want to run `policy.sh` again you need to delete/move the folder before you execute

 ## Contributing

 Thank you for your interest in [ARARE](https://arare.io) NFT Script!
 Head over to our [Telegram](https://t.me/ararestakepool) for instructions on how to use and for asking changes!